neofinancial/coverage-upload-action/README.md

 If you have an existing workflow that runs your tests you can just add the `Upload coverage` step at the end of that workflow.

-If you want to exclude certain authors from running this action update the ignoreUsers input as seen below
+If you want to exclude certain authors from running this action update the ignoreUsers input as seen below.
+Dependabot is already ignored by default

 ```
   ...
   with:
     coverageEndpoint: https://your.endpoint.here
     coverageToken: ${{ secrets.COVERAGE_TOKEN }}
-    ignoredUsers: 'dependabot,ignoredUser1,ignoredUser2' // <--- Update here
+    ignoredUsers: 'ignoredUser1,ignoredUser2' // <--- Update here
   ...
 ```